All about the Edinburgh Whisky Festival in 2026

 Expert access

-Meet distillers, independent bottlers, and brand ambassadors face to face.
-Hear the stories behind the whisky, ask questions about production and cask selection, and get insider tips straight from the people who make it.
+The festival also brings together hundreds of distillers and brand ambassadors in one place, creating a diversity of experiences.
+Hear stories, ask questions about production and cask selection, and get insider tips straight from the people who craft them.

 Clackmannanshire’s Whisky Festival